richeyphu/MyWarehouse-Project/docs/index.md

 ## About
 **My Warehouse** is a simple warehouse management software.
-> :heavy_check_mark: Very lightweight and easy to use
+> ✔️ Very lightweight and easy to use
-> :heavy_check_mark: Easily select, insert, update and delete data with GUI
+> ✔️ Easily select, insert, update and delete data with GUI
-> :heavy_check_mark: Supports exporting data to a CSV file
+> ✔️ Supports exporting data to a CSV file

 ## Installation
 ### Git Clone